Billy Knight: Buffalo Braves (1978)

-Boston Celtics (1978-79)
+Boston Celtics (1978–79)

 Knight departed from Buffalo via a trade that sent Knight, fellow all star Tiny Archibald, Marvin Barnes, and a 1981 2nd round draft pick that would become Danny Ainge to the Boston Celtics in exchange for Sidney Wicks, Kermit Washington, Freeman Williams, and Kevin Kunnert.
 In Boston, Knight's scoring numbers dropped from 22.9 to 13.9.

-Indiana Pacers (1979-83, second stint), and later career
+Indiana Pacers (1979–83, second stint), and later career

 After less than one year in Boston, Knight was traded back to the Pacers for rookie Rick Robey.
-On November 11, 1980, Knight scored 52 points, grabbed 5 rebounds, and recorded 5 steals during a 119-113 win over the San Antonio Spurs.
+On November 11, 1980, Knight scored 52 points, grabbed 5 rebounds, and recorded 5 steals during a 119–113 win over the San Antonio Spurs.
 The 52 point total was a career-high for Knight, and resulted in him winning NBA Player of the Week.
-Knight remained a reliable player throughout the remainder of his career, averaging between 12-18 points for the next five consecutive seasons.
+Knight remained a reliable player throughout the remainder of his career, averaging between 12 and 18 points for the next five consecutive seasons.
 He ended his career as a member of the San Antonio Spurs, where he played alongside future Hall of Famers George Gervin and Artis Gilmore for 52 games.

 Knight is the Indiana Pacers 3rd all-time leading scorer and is in several other Top 5 all-time categories for the Pacers.
 His 1976 statline of 28.1 points per game still remains the highest points average by a Pacer in a single season.
 Knight is one of twenty-three players in NBA/ABA history to average 28 points and 10 rebounds in a season, joining the likes of Wilt Chamberlain (x7), Kareem Abdul-Jabbar (x5), Shaquille O'Neal (x5), Elgin Baylor (x4), Karl Malone (x4), Giannis Antetokounmpo (x3), Bob McAdoo (x3), Bob Pettit (x3), Oscar Robertson (x3), Anthony Davis (x2), Joel Embiid (x2), Julius Erving (x2), Elvin Hayes (x2), Spencer Haywood (x2), Dan Issel (x2), Charles Barkley, Walt Bellamy, Larry Bird, Patrick Ewing, Moses Malone, George McGinnis, George Mikan, and David Robinson.
 Among these players, Knight remains the only one out of the eligible names to put up such a statline and not be inducted into the Naismith Memorial Basketball Hall of Fame.
-Furthermore, himself, Oscar Robertson, and Larry Bird are the only three to achieve such a statline while not playing at the center or power forward position.
-A versatile wing player, it was commonplace for Knight to switch between playing the small forward and shooting guard positions over the course of his eleven year professional career.
+Furthermore, himself, Oscar Robertson, Julius Erving and Larry Bird are the only four to achieve such a statline while not playing at the center or power forward position.
+A versatile wing player, it was commonplace for Knight to switch between playing the small forward and shooting guard positions over the course of his eleven-year professional career.

-Front Office Career
+Front office career

 Prior to joining the Hawks organization in 2002, Knight worked as a front office executive with the Pacers and the Vancouver/Memphis Grizzlies.